Calvary & Chimney Rocks Hike: Cool Rocks, Big Views at Shenandoah National Park

 In another 0.1-mile you’ll reach several rocky outcrops with northwest-facing views of the valley and farms below.
 You have not yet reached Calvary Rocks.

-At the 1.5-mile mark, you will arrive at Calvary Rocks.
-It’s a mysterious wonderland of gigantic rocks.
+At the 1.5-mile mark, you will reach Calvary Rocks.
+It’s a mysterious wonderland of gigantic rock formations.
 You can even scramble to the top for wide-open views.

 Calvary Rocks

-In a few more steps, at the 1.6-mile mark, you will reach Chimney Rock.
-These are very cool, flat top rocks.
-Choose one you like, then take a seat for the panoramas.
+At the 1.6-mile mark, you will reach Chimney Rock.
+These are cool, flat top rocks.
+Choose one of the nice rocky viewpoints, then take a seat for spectacular views.

-Once you’ve soaked in all the views across Shenandoah Valley, simply re-trace your steps to the parking area.
+Once you’ve soaked in the views across the Shenandoah Valley, re-trace your steps from the scenic overlooks to the Riprap Trailhead and parking area.

 Wrap-Up Notes